 Khoresh-e Fesenjān is a delicious traditional Persian stew.
 Rich toasted, ground walnuts, sour from pomegranate molasses, and thick from butternut squash, this dish originated in Northern Iran and is now famous around the world.

-This recipe was shared by my guest's Swarnika and Saeid in their episode "Why This Revolution in Iran Can Succeed".
+This recipe was shared by my podcast guests, Swarnika and Saeid in their episode Why This Revolution in Iran Can Succeed.
 Saeid reports that there are as many versions of this dish as families in Iran and they vary from sweet to sour, depending on how much pomegranate molasses you add to the walnut and pomegranate sauce.
-This particular recipe is Swarnika's favorite and it comes from the authoritative cookbook Food of Life: Ancient Persian and Modern Iranian Cooking and Ceremonies by Najmieh Batmanglij, which educates us no only in Persian recipes, but Persian culture as well.
+This particular recipe is Swarnika's favorite and it comes from the authoritative cookbook Food of Life: Ancient Persian and Modern Iranian Cooking and Ceremonies by Najmieh Batmanglij, which educates us not only in Persian recipes but Persian culture as well.

 About Our Guests Swarnika and Saeid:

-Most of us have heard that the current revolution in Iran began with death of Mahsa Amini, who was beaten to death for not wearing the hijab in accordance with the regime’s morality laws.
+Most of us have heard that the current revolution in Iran began with the death of Mahsa Amini, who was beaten to death for not wearing the hijab in accordance with the regime’s morality laws.

 But did you know her name was Jina?